OCCIRF/OpenCloudComputingIncidentResponseFramework/quickStart.md

 - [ ] Recover or rebuild the environment
     - Take care that the evidence won't get deleted
     - Fix the initial attack vector before redeploying
-- [ ] Do a root-cause analysis to find all traces form the attacker
+- [ ] Do a root-cause analysis to find all traces from the attacker
     - This helps also to reconstruct what happens and to improve the systems and processes

 ## Post-Processing
 - [ ] Conduct lessons learned
 - [ ] Finish the documentation
     - use a [template](templates/incidentFactsSheet.md)
-- [ ] Use the gathered knowledge to enhance the organisation
+- [ ] Use the gathered knowledge to enhance the organization